codehunter-sk/work-forum/README.md

 # work-forum
--The work assigner that allows any leader to easily assign work to their team members and see if they have completed it or not.
+-The work assigner that allows any leader to easily assign work to their team members and see if they have completed it or not.(In a simple GUI)
 To execute the code, save the folder as it is and run file6.py Extra modules are required